rotsix/self-hosted/README.md

 - Router module:
 	- Traefik as a reverse-proxy, it handles subdomains and routing to containers
+	- PiHole, the famous adblocker, is my DNS provider
 - Cloud module:
 	- personal homepage, managed by a Jekyll container (`domain.tld`)
 	- git viewer, Klaus (`git.domain.tld`)